SOURCING GRAPES FROM THE REGIONS NEW ZEALAND WINE IS RENOWNED FOR.

 The remarkable Central Otago landscape of soaring snow-capped mountains and glittering rivers attracts visitors from far and wide who are captivated by the region’s natural beauty.
 As well its natural inspiration, Central Otago is renowned for some of the world’s best Pinot Noir.

-The remarkable Central Otago landscape of soaring snow-capped mountains and glittering rivers.
-As well its natural inspiration, Central Otago is renowned for some of the world’s best Pinot Noir.
 Central Otago has an annual temperature range from -8°C to 38°C, making growing vines a constant challenge.
 Vineyards are home to New Zealand’s flora and fauna and we want them to remain as healthy, living environments.

 Pisa, Central Otago